 An uptight businessman faces disaster after disaster as he tries to get back home in time for his family's Thanksgiving dinner, and along the way is joined by an insane traveling salesman that will not leave him alone.

-As if the result of some strange mass-media fluke, the popular radio program "A Prairie Home Companion" somehow managed to survive the television age to entertain its audience every Saturday night from the stage of the historic Fitzgerald Theater in St. Paul, Minn.
+The popular radio program "A Prairie Home Companion" somehow managed to survive the television age to entertain its audience every Saturday night from the stage of the historic Fitzgerald Theater in St. Paul, Minn.
 Week after week, hangdog host G.K. serves as unflappable emcee to an amiable hodgepodge of radio-friendly acts that include the likes of popular country duo Yolanda and Rhonda Johnson and singing cowboys the Old Trailhands.
 This is one show where the under-the-line antics are nearly as entertaining as the program itself.
-The efforts of down-on-his-luck private dick and backstage doorkeeper Guy Noir discovers the true identity of a mysterious blonde and helps aspiring teen singer Lola to find her true voice before a live audience.
-There is still plenty of fun and mystery to be had at the old Fitzgerald before the final curtain falls.

 A beautiful young woman from Mississippi arrives in Harlem with a chest full of stolen gold.
 Everybody wants a piece of the action, including a mobster, a con man, and a collection of crooks.
 But all a virginal accountant wants is the love of the beautiful young woman!

 An ex-con and a police officer decide to get married and start a family.
 To their dismay, they discover that they can neither have, nor adopt children.
 Desperate, they resort to kidnapping one of the newborn quintuplets of the wealthy Arizona family.
 However, their attempt at living a normal life is complicated by neurotic co-workers, two fugitives, and a mysterious bounty hunter.